wojciech-kulik/xcodebuild.nvim/README.md

 Every change in the file tree presented by these plugins will be automatically reflected in the Xcode project file.

+Additionally, the `Project Manager` will try predicting targets for newly created files based on their location.
+If you prefer to select targets manually, you can always disable it in the configuration using `integrations.nvim_tree.guess_target` or `integrations.oil_nvim.guess_target`.

 https://github.com/wojciech-kulik/xcodebuild.nvim/assets/3128467/ed7d2d2e-eaa4-44ea-a1e6-0027ace4fb97